pinkal-vansia/terraform-ansible-laravel/terraform-asg/README.md

  # Terraform

- Deploy Apache Server in Multiple Availability Zone using AWS Autoscaling Group and Launch Template.
+ Deploy Laravel application in Multiple Availability Zone using AWS Autoscaling Group and Launch Template.